 You should be especially cautious about what you post on social media after you are injured in a car accident.
 While it may seem drastic, there are many reasons to consider decreasing or even shutting down your social media presence until your claim is resolved.

-Your Post May Wreck Your Claim
+Your Social Media Mistake May Wreck Your Claim

 A car accident lawsuit can be complicated, and the claims process can be challenging, both emotionally and financially.
 Insurance companies and defense attorneys have a mandate to ensure their client pays as little as possible.
-It is important to avoid mistakes that will make it easier for them to pay you less than you rightfully deserve.
+It is important to avoid social media mistakes that will make it easier for them to pay you less than you rightfully deserve.

 Information Will Be Used Against You